 My configuration is not the only way to do it: the Pi outputs RGB as 565-bit (meaning 5, 6 and 5 bits per RGB color), 666-bit or 888-bit (full 24-bit color) as selected in the format configuration, and the distribution over IO pins is flexible to a degree:

 Since the TFEL display only supports monochrome output anyways – except for software dithering – the framebuffer content can be of any arbitrary color.
 If the content is black-and-white only, all color bits are used.
 In consequence all of the RGB pins will carry the same signal, which allows a selection of “least impact” on the more important GPIO secondary functions, such as SPI.
-In theory, it should also be possible to reactivate groups of unused RGB signal pins to their primary functionality by adding another dtoverlay after setting up the DPI, or by setting the corresponding gpio mode configuration registers using C code or something else.
+In theory, it should also be possible to reactivate groups of unused RGB signal pins to their primary functionality by adding another dtoverlay after setting up the DPI, or by setting the corresponding gpio mode configuration registers using C-code or some other means of accessing the Broadcom hardware directly.
 In that case, only specific bits of the framebuffer color codes are sent to the GPIO.
 Unfortunately, the loss of hardware I2C interfaces cannot be avoided by either method, since both I2C#0 and I2C#1 are used for the high-speed clock and sync signals.